jeis4wpi/ai-performance-engineering/code/ch2/README.md

 ## Overview

 Understanding your hardware is critical for effective optimization.
-This chapter provides deep insight into NVIDIA GPU architecture, helping you make informed decisions about which optimizations have the biggest impact.
+This chapter provides deep insight into NVIDIA GPU architecture, helping you make decisions about which optimizations have the biggest impact.
 Learn about the memory hierarchy, NVLink interconnect, and CPU-GPU coherency models.

 ## Learning Objectives